PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-11 10:56:59
+Last updated: 2024-04-11 10:58:09
-Random Quote: A mind needs books as a sword needs a whetstone, if it is to keep its edge.  -  Tyrion Lannister
+Random Quote: Long distance is a lie teenagers tell each other to get laid the summer before college. - Ted Mosby